CAP Memorandum of Understanding

 Examples of significant or consistent failures to adhere to the terms set forth in this MOU that will result in a Termination Letter include: (1) not adhering to IDR response times or providing non-responsive or incomplete responses to IDRs; (2) not engaging in meaningful or good faith item or issue resolution discussions; (3) failing to thoroughly disclose business transactions and material steps within the transactions required to be disclosed under Section D1 of this MOU; (4) failing to disclose a tax shelter or listed transaction; (5) failing to disclose an investigation or litigation that limits the IRS’ access to current corporate records; and (6) not adhering to any other commitment included in this MOU.

 If at any time the Taxpayer determines it cannot or will not comply with the expectations of this MOU, the Taxpayer may provide a written request to withdraw from the CAP.
 Upon receipt of such a request, the IRS will issue a Termination Letter to the Taxpayer and the Taxpayer’s participation in the Program will terminate.
 The IRS will then conduct a traditional post-filing examination of the Taxpayer’s return after it is filed.

 (I) Claims and Joint Committee on Taxation Review

 All potential refund claims must be brought to the attention of the AC as soon as the Taxpayer becomes aware that it has potential refund claims.
-All claims affecting federal income tax liability must be filed using Form 1120X or Form 1139.
-Such claims should meet the standards of Treasury Regulation section 301.6402-2, which provides that a valid claim must:
+All claims or requests for tentative refunds affecting federal income tax liability must be filed using Form 1120X or Form 1139.
+Claims should meet the standards of Treasury Regulation section 301.6402-2, which provides that a valid claim must: